SpellholdStudios/The_Jerry_Zinger_Show/README.md

 - Updated OggDec to v1.9.7 and added sox v14.4.1 for mac.
 - Added archive libiconv-1.9.2-1-src.7z with iconv licence info.
 - Updated WeiDU installer to v247.
-- Uploaded mod to official Spellhold Studios GitHub mirror account.
+- Uploaded mod to official <a href="https://github.com/SpellholdStudios">Spellhold Studios GitHub mirror account</a>.

 ##